 The first nights can be quite scary for puppies.
 They are sleeping alone in an unknown environment for the first time.
 To make your puppy as comfortable as possible, you can choose to sleep next to the crate or put the crate next to your own bed.
 The puppy will feel better when it knows that you are near, and you can respond quickly if the dog needs to go out to pee in the night.
 There are special cuddly toys available to support puppies.
 One example of these is the Snuggle Puppy.
 This soft toy has a beating heart that your puppy can feel and contains a heat source that puppies can snuggle up to and which soothes them.

 One of the first things to train your dog in is house training.
 Puppies can't hold their pee for very long and generally need to go outside every 2 hours.
 You should definitely take your puppy outside immediately after eating/drinking, sleeping and playing.
 Give the puppy a chance to do its business and when it does, give it plenty of rewards (using treats or praise).
 Also keep a close eye on your puppy indoors.
 If your puppy starts turning on the spot and sniffing a spot, it probably needs to do its business.
 Take your puppy straight outside.
 Try to prevent "accidents" in the house.
 If you can't supervise your puppy for a short time, put it in the crate, as he will not want to soil it.
 Should your puppy do its business in the house, do not punish it, as this can have an adverse effect.
-If your dog is used to peeing on a puppy pad, you can use this by gradually placing it closer to the door and eventually removing it.
+If your dog is used to peeing on puppy pads, you can use Duvo+ Pet Toilet or Duvo+ Puppy pads available at Vetsend.
+Gradually place it closer to the door and eventually remove them.
 In the first period, the puppy will also need to do its business at night.
 Put your puppy in the crate and when it gets restless or indicates that it wants to get out, you can take it outside to give it the opportunity to do its business.
 As it gets older, it will be able to hold it for longer and longer periods.

 It is a good idea to go to puppy training with your dog.
 Aside from socialising your puppy, it is important that you work together, create a bond and learn basic commands.
 This is not only important when you want to get out more with your dog, but also when you want a nice, obedient dog at home.
 During dog training, you are guided and helped with this.
 After puppy training, further training is usually offered to extend the training.
 There is a wide variety of activities and dog sports for dogs and owners.
 You can find something fun for every dog and owner!